 In the School of Business and Economics (SBE) at Sonoma State University (SSU), we recognize that our community's success rests on how the SBE values, engages, and includes the diversity of students, faculty, staff, and alumni.
 We aim to achieve equity in access, student success, and high-quality learning for each of our students.
-To do so, we know we cannot go it alone, that is why we seek collaboration, partnership, and investment from our community.
+To do so, we know we cannot go it alone, which is why we seek collaboration, partnership, and investment from our community.

-A highlight of Inclusive Excellence initiatives in the SBE @ SSU:
+A highlight of Inclusive Excellence initiatives in the SBE @ SSU

 - Upward Bound: SBE faculty, staff, and administrators engage with eighth-grade and high school students to help them explore potential majors offered in college and start thinking about potential career paths.

-- Education Opportunity Program (EOP): We partner with EOP to connect with first-year Freshmen, particularly undeclared students when they are making the critical decision of choosing a major.
+- Education Opportunity Program (EOP): We partner with EOP to connect with first-year freshmen, particularly undeclared students when they are making the critical decision of choosing a major.
 Faculty, staff, and administrators meet with students to help students determine the best path forward.

 - Wine Industry Scholars Program (WISP): This scholarship program is dedicated to supporting the access, retention, and graduation of first-generation students from economically and socially disadvantaged backgrounds.
-WISP offers $150,000 scholarships annually to students who are children of vineyard and winery workers.
+WISP offers approximately $150,000 in scholarships annually to students who are children of vineyard and winery workers.

 Did you know?

 Nearly a quarter of our business and economics students are the first in their family to attend college.